aidi-zhang/aidi-zhang.github.io/_pages/main.md

 social: true  # includes social icons at the bottom of the page
 ---

 Welcome to my website!
-I am a Ph.D. candidate in the Computational Fluid Dynamics Laboratory at UC Berkeley, supervised by Prof. Philip Marcus.
-My research interests lie in the physics of flows in geophysical and astrophysical fluid dynamics.
-My Ph.D. thesis focuses on understanding the three-dimensional structure and the remarkable longevity of Jupiter's Great Red Spot (GRS), which has persisted for at least 166 years.
-In September 2024, I will be joining the Convection & Climate Group at the University of Chicago.
+I am a postdoctoral scholar in the Convection & Climate group at the University of Chicago.
+My research focuses on the fluid dynamics of climate systems on Earth and other planets.
+Currently, I am investigating the dynamics of atmospheric rivers using the Community Earth System Model (CESM) and a two-layer shallow water model.
 You can read more about me [here](/about)

 <br>